Journey with Jesus

 The Spiritual Exercises

-Week One: Recognizing God’s love and mercy, becoming aware of your need for healing and grace.
+Week One: Encountering God’s love and mercy; recognizing your need for healing and grace

-Week Two: Walking prayerfully with Jesus through His life and ministry, deepening your relationship with Him.
+Week Two: Walking with Jesus in His public ministry, deepening your friendship with Him

-If you sense a desire to engage the Spiritual Exercises, I would be honored to walk with you.
+Sensing a desire to engage the Spiritual Exercises is the right starting point and I would be honored to walk with you.
 My own experience in the Exercises was life changing and I know you will not be the same after yours.
 This journey is not about achieving a spiritual ideal; it is about making space to be met by the living God who is already pursuing you with love.